Hidde-Heijnen/AML-TaNP/README.md

 ## Datasets

 MoviesLens-1M is provided by MeLU, and you can find it from [here](https://github.com/hoyeoplee/MeLU).
- Last.FM is provided by MKR, and you can find it from [here](https://github.com/hwwang55/MKR).
+ Last.FM is provided by HetRec, and you can find it from [here](https://grouplens.org/datasets/hetrec-%202011/).
- Gowalla is provided by NGCF, and you can find it from [here](https://github.com/xiangwang1223/neural_graph_collaborative_filtering).

 ## How to use

-The utils/loader is used for data preprocessing, and you can customize this part for your own data.
- Use the following commands for running a sub-dataset:
+Use the following commands for running setting up the datasets and start running:

- unzip data.zip file
+1. unzip data.zip file
+2. unzip lastfm_hetrec.zip
+3. drag the lastfmfm_hetrec folder into the data folder
-run:
+4. run:

 ```bash
 chmod +x TaNP/clone_movielens_dataset.sh
 TaNP/clone_movielens_dataset.sh
 ```

-zsh train.sh # Training with default hyper-parameters.
+5. zsh train.sh # Training with default hyper-parameters.